-Kerberos has been scrutinized by many of the top programmers, cryptologists and security experts in the industry
+Kerberos has been scrutinized cryptologists and security experts in the industry

 X.509 Authentication Service

 ITU-T recommendation X.509 is part of the X.500 series of recommendations that define a directory service.
 The directory is, in effect, a server or distributed set of servers that maintains a database of information about users.
 The information includes a mapping from user name to network address, as well as other attributes and information about the users.
 X.509 is based on the use of public-key cryptography and digital signatures.